Lagrange's four-square theorem

-Lagrange's four-square theorem, also known as Bachet's conjecture, states that every natural number can be represented as a sum of four non-negative integer squares.
-That is, the squares form an additive basis of order four.
+Lagrange's four-square theorem, also known as Bachet's conjecture, states that every nonnegative integer can be represented as a sum of four non-negative integer squares.
+That is, the squares form an additive basis of order four:

 where the four numbers $a, b, c, d$ are integers.
-For illustration, 3, 31, and 310 in several ways, can be represented as the sum of four squares as follows:
+For illustration, 3, 31, and 310 can be represented as the sum of four squares as follows:

-This theorem was proven by Joseph Louis Lagrange in 1770.
+This theorem was proven by Joseph-Louis Lagrange in 1770.
 It is a special case of the Fermat polygonal number theorem.

 Historical development

 From examples given in the Arithmetica, it is clear that Diophantus was aware of the theorem.
 This book was translated in 1621 into Latin by Bachet (Claude Gaspard Bachet de Méziriac), who stated the theorem in the notes of his translation.
 But the theorem was not proved until 1770 by Lagrange.

 Adrien-Marie Legendre extended the theorem in 1797–8 with his three-square theorem, by proving that a positive integer can be expressed as the sum of three squares if and only if it is not of the form $4^k(8m+7)$ for integers k and m.
 Later, in 1834, Carl Gustav Jakob Jacobi discovered a simple formula for the number of representations of an integer as the sum of four squares with his own four-square theorem.

 The formula is also linked to Descartes' theorem of four "kissing circles", which involves the sum of the squares of the curvatures of four circles.
 This is also linked to Apollonian gaskets, which were more recently related to the Ramanujan–Petersson conjecture.